helio-fm/helio-sequencer/Docs/configs.md

 ### Custom scales

-Let's say, you want to add a scale - here's the example content for `scales.json`:
+The minimal content for `scales.json` is as follows:

 ```json
 {